bloomberg/chromium.bb/src/native_client_sdk/src/doc/faq.rst

 * **Portability:** Native Client and Portable Native Client applications can execute on:

-  * The Windows, Mac, Linux or ChromeOS operating systems.
+  * The Windows, macOS, Linux or Chrome OS operating systems.
   * Processors with the x86-32, x86-64, or ARM instruction set architectures.
 Native Client also has experimental support for MIPS.